Want your coffee actually to taste strong, not just hot and dark?

 Using more coffee in your brew results in a stronger-tasting cup of coffee.
 The more coffee beans you use, the more powerful your coffee will taste.

-To make stronger coffee, you should use at least 25% more ground coffee than you’re used to.
+To make stronger coffee, use at least 25% more ground coffee than you’re accustomed to.

 Coffee BrewerStandard DoseStronger Dose